Website relaunch without ranking loss: The complete guide

 Step 3: Inform Google

-- Request address change in Google Search Console (under "Settings" > "Change of Address")
+- Request an address change in the Google Search Console (under "Settings" > "Address Change")

-- Submit new sitemap under the new domain
+- Submit a new sitemap under the new domain

-- The old domain must continue to serve the 301 redirects for at least 6 months -- ideally 12 months or longer
+- The old domain mustat least 6 monthscontinue delivering the 301 redirects -- ideally12 months or longer

 Step 4: External Signal Management